Like I Do (Christina Aguilera song)

 "Like I Do" is a song by American singer Christina Aguilera from her eighth studio album Liberation.
 American rapper GoldLink is featured on the song.
 The track was released as the third single on June 7, 2018.
 A lyric video for the song was later released on YouTube on June 21, 2018.
-The single received a Grammy Award nomination for Best Rap/Sung Performance at the 61st Annual Grammy Awards, held in 2019.
+The single received widespread acclaim from music critics, praised for its sexiness, "slick" production values and Aguilera's "smooth" vocal delivery.
+It also received a Grammy Award nomination for Best Rap/Sung Performance at the 61st Annual Grammy Awards, held in 2019.

+Composition and recording

+"Like I Do" is a mid-tempo song that blends elements of hip-hop, R&B, and house music.
+Its final form was also influenced by genres such as neo soul, synth-pop, and future garage.
+Music journalists noted that the track belongs to the subgenre of slow jam.